rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 ## Step 6: Add unit tests

+0. OPTIONAL: If you did not complete the previous code sections, run the following commands in the **TERMINAL** to bring you codebase up to date:

+		git checkout -f step_6

 1. In **VS Code**, create directories for unit testing:

 - Right click on the **test** node in the left navigation pane.